qubelka/book-forum/README.md

 requires an email which will be used for signing in.
 The username, on the other hand, will identify the creator of a particular message and will be visible for anyone on the forum.

+* Registration fields
+1) Username length 4-15 characters.
+Username can contain only alphanumeric characters (includes underscore) and should start and end with a letter.
+No double underscores allowed.
+2) Password length 6-1000 characters.
+3) Email validation handled by flask email-validator.

 #### Adding a new thread

 After signing in choose one of the topics to add a new thread.
 There are 4 predefined topics: